What is Authentic Pacific Silvercloth?

 Pacific Silvercloth as the embedded silver particles will themselves tarnish

 over the years, especially any surface of the fabric that is most exposed to

 Q. How long will Pacific Silvercloth prevent tarnish?

 A: The short answer is forever.
-Pacific Silvercloth is not treated with anything.
-It is embedded with silver particles.
-So long as the fabric isn't washed, ripped, torn, or otherwise destroyed it will prevent tarnish.
+Pacific Silvercloth is not treated with chemicals.
+It is embedded with silver particles and, as discussed in the previous question, as long as the fabric isn't washed it can last indefinitely.

 Q. Can I store more than one item in a Zippered Bag?